Using a Reverse Mortgage to Prevent Foreclosure

 With a reverse mortgage, homeowners are able to tap into the equity in their homes to provide cash to help meet expenses or pay off debt.
 The most readily available reverse mortgage is the FHA's Home Equity Conversion Mortgage (HECM).

 A reverse mortgage is different from a traditional mortgage in that it does not require the borrower to make monthly payments to the lender to repay the loan.
-Instead, loan proceeds are paid out to the borrower as a monthly payment, line of credit, or a lump sum (or a combination of monthly installments and a line of credit.
+Instead, loan proceeds are paid out to the borrower as a monthly payment, line of credit, or a lump sum (subject to some limitations) or a combination of monthly installments and a line of credit.
 The amount of the loan is based on the equity of the house.

 Reverse mortgages are only available for homeowners who are: